dimpase/M2/Ring-and-RingElement-Refactor-Proposal.md

 ## C++ interface structure ##

 ### Public Interface ###

+Everything on the public side is garbage collected.

+Both `RingElement` and `Ring` classes are (and must be) pure virtual

 Note we don't directly inherit from EngineObject RingElement is pure virtual, we can have implementations inherit from